Updated February 17, 2017

 Most states, including Texas, have Prescription Monitoring Programs (PMP) .
 Pharmacists are required to report any CS prescription they fill for a Texas resident, regardless of whether the pharmacist filling the prescription is in-state or out-of-state.
 The pharmacist reports the patient’s identifying information and the prescriber’s DEA number.

-The TSBP, BON, and TMB encourage prescribers to register with Texas’s PMP, the AWARxE clearinghouse.
+The TSBP, BON, and TMB requires prescribers to register with Texas’s PMP, the AWARxE clearinghouse, and to check the patient’s profile before prescribing a controlled substance.
 In February 2017, the Texas Board of Nursing (BON) notified APRNs with prescriptive authority that APRNs prescribing CSs should register with the PMP.
 They advise that using the PMP is important to protect your prescriptive authority by ensuring that patients are not filling prescription from multiple providers and that the APRN actually prescribed all the CSs the PMP is attributing to the APRN.

 Prescribing for Pain